Your browser version is no longer supported, so you may experience issues while using this site.

 The Great Ocean Road is one of Australia’s best-loved drives, and for good reason.
 Beginning just 90 minutes from Melbourne’s city centre and finishing up 400km later on the Victorian and South Australian border, it’s a must-do drive for Aussies of all ages.
-And what’s in between?
-The 12 Apostles are definitely worth a look, but the best thing about this drive is the breathtaking views of the southern ocean, the sheer sandstone cliffs and the abundance of incredible camping spots dotted along the route.
-Beautiful almost-empty beaches, rich red earth, seaside caves and hiking tracks also abound, so take time to stop off and enjoy the natural wonders along the way.1
+The 12 Apostles are definitely worth a look, but the best parts of this drive are the breathtaking views of the Southern Ocean, the sheer sandstone cliffs and the abundance of incredible camping spots dotted along the way.
+Take the time to stop and enjoy the natural wonders of the area—perhaps with a lazy afternoon hike or a picnic on a near-deserted beach.1

 2. Nullarbor Crossing, WA–SA

-Stretching all the way from Norseman to the South Australian seaside township of Ceduna, crossing the Nullarbor is a right of passage for road trippers the world over.
-Spanning some 1675km, it’s an epic drive across the world’s largest limestone karst, featuring some of the most beautiful country you’ll ever see.
-Travelling along the Eyre Highway, the mountains slowly slip away until the vast landscape becomes so flat you can actually see the curvature of the earth.
-While venturing off-road requires a 4WD, and in some cases a permit from the Department of Aboriginal Affairs, if you’re in a car you’ll still be able to enjoy the mesmerising landscapes, tiny townships, stunning national parks and abundant wildlife of the Nullarbor Plain.
-And, once you reach the coast, you can literally stand on the edge of Australia and see where the cliffs of the Great Australian Bight drop hundreds of metres to the Southern Ocean.2
+Crossing the Nullarbor is a rite of passage for road trippers world over.
+The famous route spans 1675km, stretching all the way from Norseman to the South Australian seaside town of Ceduna.
+It’s an epic drive across the world’s largest limestone karst, featuring some of the most beautiful country you’ll ever see.
+Travelling along the Eyre Highway, the mountains slip away till the vast landscape becomes so flat, you’ll see the curvature of the earth.
+While venturing off-road requires a 4WD, and in some cases, a permit from the Department of Aboriginal Affairs, you can still enjoy the national parks and abundant wildlife from your car.
+And once you reach the coast, you can literally stand on the edge of Australia and see the cliffs of the Great Australian Bight drop hundreds of metres to the Southern Ocean.2

 3. Red Centre Way, NT